Natural Resources

 Natural Resource Poster/Presentation Project

-For the Natural Resource Poster Project, you will choose one renewable and one nonrenewable resource and create a poster to highlight important information about each resource.
+For the Natural Resource Poster Project, you will choose one renewable and one nonrenewable resource and create a poster highlighting key information about each.

 Requirements: